Political Climate Response Planning Guide

 Consideration This is true for us This is somewhat true for us This is not true for us

-We receive federal funding Hibernate + Strategize Strategize Support
+We receive federal funding Defend Strategize Support

 We receive state funding Strategize Strategize Support